SoftwareHeritage/swh-deposit/docs/spec-injection.md

 `origin_metadata` table before translation as part of the injection process and an indexation process should be scheduled.

+- provider_id and tool_id are resolved by the prepare_metadata method in the
+loader-core

+- the origin_metadata entry is sent to storage by the send_origin_metadata in the loader-core

 origin_metadata table:
 ```
 id                                      bigint        PK
 origin                                  bigint
 discovery_date                          date
 provider_id                             bigint        FK      // (from provider table)
+tool_id                                 bigint        FK     // indexer_configuration_id tool used for extraction
 metadata                                jsonb                // before translation
-indexer_configuration_id                bigint        FK  // tool used for extraction
 ```